Egypt rejects "interference" after Clinton remarks

 Foreign Ministry spokesman Amr Rushdi told Reuters Egypt held frequent talks with other countries about its transition from military to civilian rule, "to clarify the reality on the ground and the obstacles facing the country during this transitional phase."

-The United States, which saw deposed leader Hosni Mubarak as a staunch ally, gives Cairo $1.3 billion (828.5 million pounds) a year in military aid, a commitment that began after Egypt in 1979 became the first Arab state to make peace with Israel.
+The United States, which saw deposed leader Hosni Mubarak as a staunch ally, gives Cairo $1.3 billion a year in military aid, a commitment that began after Egypt in 1979 became the first Arab state to make peace with Israel.

 (Reporting by Ahmed Tolba; Writing by Maha El Dahan; Editing by Kevin Liffey)